KannonZenetism/zenetism-field-physics/structural-physics/SP01-structural-physics-foundations.md

 Just as Field Physics begins with the bifurcal root and its trans-structural ground, Structural Physics begins with the anchors that underlie all physical form:

 - **⚫ Aion** — *Zero; the still root*.
   The zero origin.
-Equivalent to the vacuum, zero-point field, or null state.
+Equivalent to the quantum vacuum and zero-point field — where potential moves into and out of actuality — and to the Planck scale at the bifurcal root.
   From this root emanate both centropic (integrative) and entropic (dispersive) states.

 - **♾ Khaon** — *Infinity; the dispersive root*.
   The dispersive bound.
 Maps to cosmological infinity, the expanding edge of the universe, or asymptotic energy states.

 - **🕳️ Zenon** — *the trans-structural horizon*.
-  The structural cutoff.
-Parallels Planck-scale thresholds, singularities, and precausal bounds.
+  Not a boundary within structure but structure unconfined — the trans-structural horizon of centropic saturation, opened through synthesis.

-All motion in Structural Physics occurs *between* these anchors — emanation from ⚫, dispersal toward ♾, and collapse at 🕳️.
+All motion in Structural Physics occurs *between* these anchors — emanation from ⚫ Aion, dispersal toward ♾ Khaon, and centropic saturation at 🕳️ Zenon.

 ---